eclipse/elk/docs/content/documentation/tooldevelopers/graphdatastructure/layoutoptions.md

 ### Checking for the Presence of Property Values

-If we can always call `getProperty(...)` on a graph element, we may not be able to distinguish a default value from a value explicitly set on that element.
+We can always call `getProperty(...)` on a graph element and get a (more or less) sensible result, but we may not be able to distinguish a default value from a value explicitly set on that element.
 If we need to, we can check whether a property was explicitly set through `hasProperty(...)`:

 ```java
 if (propertyHolder.hasProperty(MyAlgorithmOptions.OPTIONAL_GIZMO)) {